KU Leuven Fund for Fair Open Access

 BPCs for OA books with Leuven University Press (LUP)

-The OA edition is made available via OAPEN Library, a central repository for hosting and disseminating OA books which guarantees quality assurance, global impact, dissemination and long term digital preservation.
-Besides the online publication that can be downloaded free of charge via OAPEN Library, LUP also offers readers the opportunity to buy a print edition of the book (print-on-demand).
+The OA edition is made available via JSTOR, Project MUSE and OAPEN Library, central repositories for hosting and disseminating OA books which guarantee quality assurance, global impact, dissemination and long term digital preservation.
+Besides the online publication that can be downloaded free of charge, LUP also offers readers the opportunity to buy a print edition of the book (print-on-demand).

 End users are allowed to read the work online, download, print and copy it for their own personal purposes within the legal framework of their national copyright law.
 Beyond this all rights are reserved.
 Authors are free to choose under which Creative Commons license they wish to publish their work.